 - No shunting is to be carried out on non-isolated lines in a yard after giving line clear to a train.

-- All IBH in semaphore signal territories are shut down and converted to single block sections for the duration of the fog.
+- All IBH (Intermediate Block Huts) in semaphore signal territories are shut down and converted to single block sections for the duration of the fog.

 - Lime markings are made across the tracks at the signal sighting boards.

-Although the final decision on the speed rests with the driver, the upper bounds of 30km/h or 60km/h help them in deciding the appropriate speed, and also allow the operating department staff make better projections in publishing the revised schedules of trains in foggy weather.
+Although the final decision on the speed rests with the pilot, the upper bounds of 30km/h or 60km/h help them in deciding the appropriate speed, and also allow the operating department staff to make better projections in publishing the revised schedules of trains in foggy weather.

 Detonators in foggy weather

 It is the station master's responsibility to assess whether visibility is impaired badly enough to warrant the use of detonators.
 At each station, there is a nominated Visibility Test Object (VTO) that is used to gauge visibility.
-A VTO, which must be at least 180m away, may be a post specially erected for this purpose, with a lamp for the night; or the arm (during the day) and backlight (at night) of a semaphore signal; or the light of a fixed colour light signal (day and night).
-If the VTO is not visible, then it is necessary to use detonators on all running lines of the station.
+The VTO must be at least 300-350m away for semaphore and two-aspect colour light signals and 180m for MACL signal territory.
+The VTO may either be a post specially erected for this purpose, with a lamp for the night or it may be the arm (during the day) and backlight (at night) of a semaphore signal; or the light of a fixed colour light signal (day and night).
+If the VTO is not visible to the on-duty Station Master, then it is necessary to use detonators on all running lines of the station.

 The detonators have a safety radius of about 45m; staff must remain outside this distance from the detonators when they explode, to avoid injury; and locomotive crew also take care not to lean out of the cab on approach to stations when there is a possibility that detonators may be in use.